logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

 Field mapping is the process of defining how a value and the fields it contains are stored and indexed.

-Kibana mappings are important whenever you want to perform any action on a field, such as visualize it, aggregate by it, or use it in an alert.
+OpenSearch mappings are important whenever you want to perform any action on a field, such as visualize it, aggregate by it, or use it in an alert.

 #### Managing and using field mapping
 {:.no_toc}